community-service/hour.gg/behind-the-scenes/postproduction-checklist.md

 PASTE TIMELINE HERE

 Join our live weekly call // https://hour.gg // with your cohosts William Entriken and Daniel Tedesco

+OBVIOUSLY THIS IS A PARODY of joke financial advice.
+We and everybody else cannot predict the future.

 PASTE KEYWORDS/HASHTAGS HERE